ibm-cloud-docs/billing-usage/cc-working-with.md

 Learn more about setting up and managing [Enterprise accounts.](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-what-is-enterprise_)
 ​
 <!--
-## Working with the Carbon Calculator API
+## Working with the carbon calculator API
 {: #tracking-emissions-api}
 ​
 Users wishing to pull emissions data or incorporate that data into their own applications and processes can leverage the Carbon Calculator API.
 [View API documentation.](https://test.cloud.ibm.com/apidocs/carbon-calculator)-->